 For the purpose of literature searches and appraisal the following nine header clinical questions with sub questions were developed to accommodate the previous questions under nine areas.
-This included new questions on non-vitreoretinal ocular injury and FII and neglect.
+This included new questions on newborn retinal haemorrhages non-vitreoretinal ocular injury and FII and neglect.